XiaoxuHU/Test/README.md

 logged in

-* Create a single page web application by React.
-Customers can choose burger ingredients and place order after they logged in
+* Created a single page application(SAP) with React.js and implemented responsve layout with CSS3

-* Developed Redux to manage authentication and users information also used React-Router for dynamic routing
+*	Developed Redux to manage authentication and users data also used React-Router for dynamic routing

-* Implemented Axios.js to send and fetch data from Google FireBase
+*	Utilized Axios.js framework for asynchronous data transfer between browser and server